VediRago/Fragments/Portfolio/Erit_Worldbuilding_Case_Study.md

 This case study shows how Erit's world is being built as a story and worldbuilding learning exercise.

 The work is early.
-It comes from roughly 15 days of writing, testing, reorganizing, and learning outside of my full-time job.
+I have been working on the worldbuilding for 3 days, after writing, testing, reorganizing, and learning outside of my full-time job.

 The goal is not to present a finished fictional encyclopedia.